inabajunmr/treview/README.md

 # Feature

 * shows only today's newcomer repository.(You never see same project everyday!)
-* define default langage that you want to see
+* define default langage that you want to see.

 # Install
 ```